CodiconArt/git-bootcamp/README.md

 # git-bootcamp
-My first git repository to pactice it work
+My first git repository to pactice how it work